openssl/tools/HOWTO-handle-security-issue.md

 serve as inspiration (it may even be good enough to copy verbatim).

-It's ***strongly** recommended* to put together an early advisory text, before publishing the fixes (as part of a release, or for LOW severity issues, as individual PRs), or even before planning to publish them.
+It's ***strongly** recommended* to put together an early advisory text, before publishing the fixes (as part of a release, or for Low severity issues, as individual PRs), or even before planning to publish them.
 In essence, as early as possible.